 I don’t know if this was an anomaly or the norm, but let this be a warning.
 Be prepared to wait a long time to get into any restaurant if you are planning on doing any post-game celebrating or mourning.

 Other Things to Do in San Antonio

 In addition to the Riverwalk and Alamo, there are many other attractions to experience while in San Antonio.
 Two popular ones that I recommend are Sea World San Antonio and the Historic Market Square.

-Sea World is a must-do for families.
+Sea World is a lot of fun for families.
 You can easily explore the popular theme park in a day.
 To get to Sea World from the downtown area, you will need a car.

 The Alamo Bowl is hosted by the City of San Antonio each year around New Year’s.
 It is one of the more exciting bowl games each year, featuring teams from the Big 12 and the Pac-12.
-The downtown and Riverwalk area of the city is small enough that you can easily walk and experience everything in this area, while also putting you within walking distance to the game.
+The downtown and Riverwalk area of the city is small enough that you can easily walk around to experience everything in this area.
+Staying in the Riverwalk area will also allow you to walk to the game.
 San Antonio is a great place to take your kids.
 I recommend using your trip to the Alamo Bowl as a mini family vacation.
 I hope these tips help you get the most out of your trip to the Alamo Bowl.
-For more football tips, see how to get your tickets, maximizing your experience, the ultimate tailgate packing list, how to survive games with kids, and tailgating with toddlers.
-Happy travels.
+For more football tips, see how to get your tickets, the ultimate tailgate packing list, how to survive games with kids, packing tips for successful tailgate, and tailgating with toddlers.

 P.S.
 Love to tailgate at bowl games?
 Simplify your tailgate prep by using our FREE tailgate packing list to ensure you take everything you need for your tailgate.
 Grab your copy in the box below!
 Plus, as a bonus, you will receive our weekly email newsletter full of travel tips and tricks.